• Add description, images, menus and links to your mega menu

 • Long-term contracts that reduce farmer risk

-What this means: Coffee that is responsibly grown will cost more but it will also be more stable, traceable, and resilient.
+What this means: Coffee that is responsibly grown will continue to cost more.
+However, it will also be more stable, traceable, and resilient.
+Climate strategy is now business strategy.

 2. Coffee Prices Remain Elevated but Begin to Stabilize